MartinsDGGrunte/100DaysOfCodePythonProBootcamp/README.md

 - [x] Day 16: Object-Oriented Programming
 - [x] Day 17: Benefits of OOP
 - [ ] Day 19: Instances, State and Higher Order Functions
-- [ ] Day 25: Working with CSV Data and the Pandas library
+- [x] Day 25: Working with CSV Data and the Pandas library
+- [ ] Day 26: List Comprehension and the NATO alphabet